Pigeon Breeders Disease Serology, Serum

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

-1. Fink JN, Zacharisen MC: Hypersensitivity pneumonitis.
+1. Fink JN, Zacharisen MC: Chapter 69: Hypersensitivity pneumonitis.
 In Allergy Principles and Practice.
-Vol. 1.
-5th edition.
-Edited by E Middleton Jr, CE Reed, EF Ellis, et al. St. Louis, MO, Mosby Year Book, Inc., 1998, Chapter 69
+Vol 1.
+Fifth edition.
+Edited by E Middleton Jr, CE Reed, EF Ellis, et al. St. Louis, MO, Mosby Year Book, Inc., 1998

 2. Anderson E, Jacob GL, Roberts GD, Homburger HA: Comparative evaluation of enzyme immunoassay and immunodiffusion for detection of IgG antibodies to hypersensitivity pneumonitis antigens.
 Poster Presentation, AAAAI Annual Meeting, San Diego, CA March 3-8, 2000.
 J Allergy Clin Immunol 2000;105:S304